WP Fastest Cache is one of the simplest ways to speed up a WordPress site, but only if itβs configured correctly.

 - Step 1: Install WP Fastest Cache

-- Step 2: Recommended WP Fastest Cache Settings
+- Step 2: Recommended WP Fastest Cache Settings (Best Configuration)

-- Step 3: Clear the Cache
+- Step 3: Manually Clearing the Cache

 - Does WP Fastest Cache Really Improve Speed?

-- Quick Setup Checklist
+- Quick Setup Checklist (Recommended Configuration)

 - Frequently Asked Questions